wyy-code/wyy-code/README.md

 This is Yuanyi Wang 😃 !

-I am from Beijing, China and currently finishing my Computer Technology Master degree 🏫 in the Beijing University of Posts and Telecommunications (BUPT)!
-I love to explore and learn about new things.
+I am from Beijing, China and am currently finishing a Master's degree in Computer Technology at the Beijing University of Posts and Telecommunications (BUPT)🏫.
+I have a strong passion for exploring and learning new things.
+In July, I will join Prof. Hongxia Yang's group at the Hong Kong Polytechnic University (PolyU) as a research assistant, and I will commence my journey as a PhD candidate in September.

 [![Personal Homepage](https://img.shields.io/badge/Homepage-yellow)](https://wyy-code.github.io/)